 Faucaria tuberculosa 'Super Warty', Faucaria tuberculosa f. monstruosa

-Faucaria felina subsp. tuberculosa 'Super Warty' is a low growing, clump-forming, perennial succulent, with large bumped and tangled tubercles or warts, looking like a strange, green marine creature.
+Faucaria felina subsp. tuberculosa 'Super Warty' is a low-growing, clump-forming, succulent perennial with large, bumped and tangled tubercles or warts, looking like a strange, green marine creature.
 Also, the petals of the flowers are bent out of the normal shape.
 The flowers need full sun to fully open and often don't open at all if the weather is cloudy or if they are in shade.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).